rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

     }
 }
 ```
+> <font color="red">Note:</font>
-**<font color="red">Caution when using AppStart-only event as trigger in Dashboard</font>**: Because this event is logged almost instantly after app launch, there may be situation wherein user information is not yet available due to some delay, and may cause unexpected behavior.
+> Because this event is logged almost instantly after app launch, there may be situation wherein user information is not yet available due to some delay, and may cause unexpected behavior.
 Therefore we recommend to ensure user information is up-to-date (see [User Targeting](#register-preference) section for details) when using AppStart-only as trigger, or combine it with other event wherein user information is guaranteed to be available.

 #### LoginSuccessfulEvent
 Log this every time the user logs in successfully.